The days and weeks after giving birth can be hectic. Stay organized and keep in mind these 7 things to do after baby is

-By being informed of what to expect, you’ll also get a better sense of the things to do after your baby is born.
+By being informed of what to expect, you can also get a better sense of the things to do after your baby is born.
 Take a look…

 1. Fill out the birth certificate

 One of the first tasks you’ll likely do at the hospital is to provide the baby’s information and apply for a birth certificate.
 The hospital can likely mail the application on your behalf, and you’ll receive the actual certificate in the mail down the line.
 In the meantime, you’ll get a temporary record to keep.

 That’s why it’s a good idea to have your baby’s names picked out ahead of time, or at least a few contenders so you’re ready to choose before you leave.

 And make sure to double check everything, especially in your sleep-deprived state.
 Have your partner check that you’ve spelled everything correctly before submitting the paperwork.

 Free printables: Plan for your monthly expenses with your Printable Monthly Expenses Worksheet.
 You can estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.
 Join my newsletter and get it below—at no cost to you:

 2. Apply for a social security number